-Jurisdiction Tax credit

-SASKATCHEWA N

-Saskatchewan Film and Television Development Grant [Note: Not a tax credit] Pre-Development Stream: 50 percent of the total development cash budget, up to a maximum of CA\$5,000.
-First Draft Stream: 50 percent of the total development cash budget for this phase, up to a maximum of CA\$25,000.
-Final Draft Stream: 50 percent of the total development cash budget for this phase, up to a maximum of CA\$15,000.
-Slate Development Stream: 75 percent of the total development cash budget for this phase, up to a maximum of CA\$40,000.
-Saskatchewan Television Production Grant [Note: Not a tax credit] Saskatchewan Stream: 30 percent of all eligible expenditures.
-Service Production Stream: 25 percent of all eligible expenditures.
-Saskatchewan Stream: 30 percent of all eligible expenditures, up to a maximum of CA\$600,000.
-Service Production Stream: 25 percent of all eligible expenditures, up to a maximum of CA\$600,000.
-Service Production Stream: 25 percent of all eligible expenditures, up to a maximum of CA\$600,000.
-Service Production Stream: 25 percent of all eligible expenditures, up to a maximum of CA\$600,000.
-Service Production Stream: 25 percent of all eligible expenditures, up to a maximum of CA\$600,000.
-Service Production Stream: 25 percent of all eligible expenditures, up to a maximum of CA\$600,000.
-Service Production Stream: 25 percent of all eligible expenditures, up to a maximum of CA\$600,000.
-Saskatchewan Micro-Budget Production Grant [Note: Not a tax credit] Up to 50 percent of the approved budget, up to a maximum of CA\$10,000.
-Saskatchewan Web Series Production Grant [Note: Not a tax credit] Up to 50 percent of the approved budget, up to a maximum of CA\$10,000.
+Jurisdiction Tax credit SASKATCHEWAN N/A Saskatchewan Film and Television Development Grant [Note: Not a tax credit] Pre-Development Stream: 50 percent of the total development cash budget, up to a maximum of CA\$5,000. • First Draft Stream: 50 percent of the total development cash budget for this phase, up to a maximum of CA\$25,000. • Final Draft Stream: 50 percent of the total development cash budget for this phase, up to a maximum of CA\$15,000. • Slate Development Stream: 75 percent of the total development cash budget for this phase, up to a maximum of CA\$40,000.
+Saskatchewan Television Production Grant [Note: Not a tax credit] Saskatchewan Stream: 30 percent of all eligible expenditures. • Service Production Stream: 25 percent of all eligible expenditures.
+Saskatchewan Feature Film Production Grant [Note: Not a tax credit] Saskatchewan Stream: 30 percent of all eligible expenditures, up to a maximum of CA\$600,000. • Service Production Stream: 25 percent of all eligible expenditures, up to a maximum of CA\$600,000.
+Saskatchewan Micro-Budget Production Grant [Note: Not a tax credit] Up to 50 percent of the approved budget, up to a maximum of CA\$50,000.
+Saskatchewan Web Series Production Grant [Note: Not a tax credit] • Up to 50 percent of the approved budget, up to a maximum of CA\$10,000.
 SaskTel Max Equity Fund [Note: Not a tax credit] Up to 20 percent of the approved cash budget.

-THE YUKON

-N/A Rebate Program (not a tax credit) Film Incentive Program [Note: Not a tax credit] 25 percent rebate of Yukon below-the-line spend where eligible Yukon labour content equals or exceeds 50 percent of the total person days on the Yukon portion of the production.
-Film and TV: 50 percent rebate for travel expenditures from Calgary, Edmonton and Vancouver to Whitehorse to a maximum of the lesser of CA\$15,000 or 15 percent of total expenditures incurred in the Yukon.
-Commercials: 50 percent rebate for travel expenditures from Calgary, Edmonton and Vancouver to Whitehorse to a maximum of the lesser of CA\$15,000 or 15 percent of total expenditures incurred in the Yukon.
+THE YUKON N/A - Rebate Program (not a tax credit) Film Incentive Program [Note: Not a tax credit] 25 percent rebate of Yukon below-the-line spend where eligible Yukon labour content equals or exceeds 50 percent of the total person days on the Yukon portion of the production. • Film and TV: 50 percent rebate for travel expenditures from Calgary, Edmonton and Vancouver to Whitehorse to a maximum of the lesser of CA\$15,000 or 15 percent of total expenditures incurred in the Yukon. • Commercials: 50 percent rebate for travel expenditures from Calgary, Edmonton and Vancouver to Whitehorse to a maximum of the lesser of CA\$10,000 or 10 percent of total expenditures incurred in the Yukon.